IdentityServer/Documentation/docs/advanced/userService.md

 #### Login error

 Finally, the authentication APIs can provide an error that will be displayed on the login view.
+This is indicated by creating the `AuthenticateResult` using the constructor that accepts a `string` (the error) as its argument.

-## Profile
+### Profile

 Once the user has been authenticated, IdentityServer uses the other two APIs on the `IUserService` interface to obtain claims and profile information about the user.
 These APIs are: